-The Optoma UHD60 4K projector uses DLP technology to create its images at a maximum display resolution of 3840 x 2160, with a contrast ratio of 1,000,000:1 and ANSI lumen rating of 3000, with the ability to show an image as large as 302.2″ across from corner to corner at a distance of 30.5 feet.
+Unlike the Sony 4K projector, the Optoma UHD60 4K projector uses DLP technology to create its images at a maximum display resolution of 3840 x 2160, with a contrast ratio of 1,000,000:1 and ANSI lumen rating of 3000, with the ability to show an image as large as 302.2″ across from corner to corner at a distance of 30.5 feet.

-The Optoma UHD60 sports two HDMI ports (one 1.4, one HDMI 2.0/MHL 2.2), one VGA-in, one RJ-45 Ethernet port as well as a USB port and two jacks for audio in and audio out.
+The Optoma UHD60 sports two HDMI ports (one 1.4, one HDMI 2.0/MHL 2.2), one VGA-in, one RJ-45 Ethernet port as well as a USB port, and two jacks for audio in and audio out.

 The Optoma UHD60 uses a standard set of menu options that don’t deviate really at all from what we’ve seen on previous Optoma models, save for a few extra settings that are specific to the 4K UHD portion of this display technology.
 These included the option to turn on the Dynamic Blacks setting (which we always recommend when watching movies, but not so much when playing a game), and of course the ability to switch on HDR which is exclusive to any 4K projectors produced by the company.

 Read Next: The Top 4k Projectors

 Going into this review I have to admit I wasn’t expecting too much from the DLP-powered Optoma UHD60 in terms of picture quality when compared to more robust options like the laser-powered Acer VL7860, but was pleasantly surprised to find that on almost all tests and sources we could throw at it performed equally well, if not above the curve in some scenarios.
 Considering that the UHD60 costs less than half of what the VL7860 does, that’s a very impressive feat unto itself.